 BOSTON (CBS) – Probably not!

-Your retirement savings will play a very big role in retirement; it will make a huge difference in your lifestyle during retirement.
-The difference could be summed up in where you choose to eat.
-McDonald’s or the Olive Garden?
+Your retirement savings will play a big role in retirement; it will make a huge difference in your lifestyle during retirement years.
+The difference could be summed up in where you choose to eat; McDonald’s or the Olive Garden?

 There are many calculators online that can help you figure out how much more you need to save.
 Start with the company that is providing your retirement plan at work.

 A good link with many different financial calculators on their website is Choose to Save Calculators.
-Check out their BALLPARK E$TIMATE to see if you are on track.
-And the large mutual fund companies have good educational retirement sections as well as calculators on their websites.
+Check out their BALLPARK E$TIMATE for retirement savings to see if you are on track.
+And many of the large mutual fund companies have good educational retirement sections as well as calculators on their websites.
 Check out Fidelity and Vanguard for some help.

 If you are coupled, try doing the calculations together.
 If you finish the worksheet and the results indicate that you must save more than is available from your paycheck each week, re-work the calculations retiring later or add part-time work to the equation.